 - Public middle schools or high schools (including charter schools) located in one of the following “Gateway Cities” as determined by Section 3A of Chapter 23A of the General Laws of Massachusetts: Attleboro, Barnstable, Brockton, Chelsea, Chicopee, Everett, Fall River, Fitchburg, Haverhill, Holyoke, Lawrence, Leominster, Lowell, Lynn, Malden, Methuen, New Bedford, Peabody, Pittsfield, Quincy, Revere, Salem, Springfield, Taunton, and Westfield, and Worcester.

-- Public high schools or middle schools (including charter schools) with a student population of at least 25% classified as “low income” by the Massachusetts Department of Elementary and Secondary Education.
+- Public high schools or middle schools (including charter schools) with a student population of at least 25 percent classified as “low income” by the Massachusetts Department of Elementary and Secondary Education (DESE).

 For schools belonging to a district, the district must be the applicant and only one application can be submitted per school district.
 Districts must submit applications that reflect district-wide resource needs and promote curriculum alignment.